manuelkiessling/php-restful-subversion/README.md

 Getting PHPRestfulSubversion up and running usually takes around 10 minutes and is a process which can roughly be split into four parts:

-1. Preparing your system
+1. Prepare your system
 2. Deploy and configure PHPRestfulSubversion
 3. Build the Subversion cache
 4. Configure Apache to serve the RESTful JSON webservice

 The following process describes the detailed steps necessary for every part of the process.
-The description of this process is targeted at an installation on a Debian GNU/Linux 6.0 ("Squeeze") system with at least the "Standard system utilities" collection installed.
+The description of this process is targeted at an installation on a Debian GNU/Linux 7.0 ("Wheezy") system with at least the "Standard system utilities" collection installed.

 In order to keep things a bit simpler, I assume you do everything as root.